The year was 2014 and Waitrose challenged me (the Spaniard, just in case you had forgotten) to come up with a Great British dish.

-So, of course, I asked husband (the Britishman): ham, egg and chips with proper ham!, he decided.
+So, of course, I asked around: ham, egg and chips with proper ham! was the decision.

-If you give me a piece of gammon I will probably stick it in a huge pan with "grelos" (similar to kale), chorizo and potatoes.
+Back then if you gave me a piece of gammon I would probably have stuck it in a huge pan with "grelos" (similar to kale or cavolo nero), chorizo and potatoes.
 I am a Galician Spaniard after all!
-I am good at research though and I do have the huge advantage of running a Thermomix Facebook group with over 500 members so, of course, I asked them all to fill me in with all their tips.
-A few minutes later two ways of cooking ham had caught my (and husband's) eye: Cranberry Ham and Cider Ham.
+I am good at research though and I did have the huge advantage of running my first Facebook group (the Thermomix one) which back then had over 500 members so, of course, I asked them all to fill me in with all their tips.
+A few minutes later two ways of cooking ham had caught my eye: Cranberry Ham and Cider Ham.

 Thank you so much to everyone at the Thermomix Owners UK group for the ideas and especially to Aveen and Clare for their cider and cranberry tips!
 I was amazed at the results and, courtesy of the lovely start to Autumn, I have to say that, after a lovely ham, egg and chips dinner last night, today this gave me the perfect opportunity to sit outside in the sun (which is actually rather warm for this time of September).
 I suggest a ham sandwich and coffee party when you cook these and, if you do, come back to tell me all about it!